Overview of OneDrive and S3

 Step 1: Register a MultCloud account for free by your email.
-Alternatively, you can press “Try without signing up” to get a temporary one.
+Alternatively, you can log in with your Facebook account or Google account.

 Step 2: Press Add Cloud on the left sidebar.
 Here you will have a basic idea of how many cloud services MultCloud supports in total.
 Then, add OneDrive and Amazon S3 respectively.

 Step 3: Now, head to Cloud Backup, and select OneDrive as the source directory and Amazon S3 as the target directory.
 Then, tap Backup Now.